microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/membershipOutlierInsight.md

 [!INCLUDE [accessreviews-disclaimer-v2](../../includes/accessreviews-disclaimer-v2.md)]

-Represents an insight provided to reviewers based on whether a user is a peer outlier in relation to other group members.
+Represents an insight provided to reviewers based on whether a user has low affiliation with other users within the group.

 Inherits from [governanceInsight](governanceinsight.md).